arc-securitas/webapp/documentation/authDocumentation.md

 Alternatively, follow Auth0's get started guide: [Auth0 Quickstarts](https://auth0.com/docs/get-started)

+## Enable/Disable Google Auth Option
+1. Navigate to Auth0 Dashboard and sign in with appropriate credentials.
+2. Select Applications -> Applications in the left navigation bar.
+3. Select the desired application.
+4. In the Connections tab, scroll down to the Social section
+5. Toggle the Google authentication option (google-oauth) on or off based on the desired authentication

 ## Session Management Settings
 1. Navigate to Auth0 Dashboard and sign in with appropriate credentials.
 2. Click on Setting in the left navigation bar.